geomorphR/geomorph/cran-comments.md

 ## Resubmission
-This is a patch release, 4.0.3.
-It updates one function, `Cov.proj`, to be accommodate updates made to the `RRPP` package, on which `geomorph` depends.
+This is a patch release, 4.0.4.
+It provides two new functions.

 ## Test environments
-* local OS X install, R 4.0.3
+* local OS X install, R 4.0.4
 * win-builder (devel and release)
 * R-hub (all platforms)